Gnarus-G/app-seed/README.md

-# This project is pretty much.
+# This project is pretty much dead.
 Move along, nothing to see here.

 # app-seed
 CLI to generate boilerplate code and configurations for web projects.